-And if we learn this lesson, and strive to follow Jesus by worshiping God, coming to know and love the Supreme Being and then trying to please God with our lives - then yes, we will be saved.
-Then being saved will then simply be a byproduct of what we really need.
+And if we learn this lesson, and strive to follow Jesus by worshiping God, coming to know and love the Supreme Being, and loving others and trying to please God with our lives - then yes, we will be saved.

-What do we really need?
+What do we really need to achieve?
 We need a best friend.
 Someone who will love us for who we are.
 Someone who will care for us always.
 Someone we can share our lives with - our Soulmate.
 Someone we can give our lives to.
 Someone we can love and work to please.
 This is what we really need - or rather, who we need.

 This is the Supreme Being - whom Jesus came to teach us about, and ultimately save us.